Apps Uninstall Apps in Windows 11

 Uninstall Desktop Apps, Windows Apps, and Android Apps in Start Menu

-2 Right click or press and hold on the app (ex: "Speedtest") you want to uninstall, and click/tap on Uninstall. (see screenshot below)
+2 Under the Pinned or All section on the Start Menu, right click on the app (ex: "Xbox") you want to uninstall, and click/tap on Uninstall. (see screenshots below)

-3 If this is a desktop app, then go to step 2 in Option Three to uninstall the app in the Control Panel.
+3 If this is a desktop app, then go to step 3 in Option Two to uninstall the app in Settings.

 4 If this is a Windows app, then click/tap on Uninstall to confirm. (see screenshot below)